acenotepad/acenotepad.github.io/Wireguard.md

 #### 10. Create the directories:
 ##### 10.1. **mkdir -p ~/wireguard/**
 ##### 10.2. **mkdir -p ~/wireguard/config**
-#### 11. Create the docker-compose.yml file
+#### 11. Create the docker-compose.yml file.
+You will be altering the Timezone, ServerURL to your URL address, Peers (names will follow naming pattern)
 ##### 11.1. **nano ~/wireguard/docker-compose.yml**
 ##### 11.2.
 See this file below!
-		14.2.1.
-Alter: Timezone, ServerURL to your URL address, Peers (names will follow naming pattern)
 ##### 11.3.
 Save the file and exit.
 #### 12. Start Wireguard by cd-ing into the wireguard directory (created in step 13) and running **docker compose up -d**